santoshvandari/LearningFlutter/README.md

 # Flutter

-A Collection of Flutter Project For Learning Purpose.
+A Collection of Flutter Project For Learning Purpose Only.

 ## Getting Started